Lasantha Wickrematunge: Journalism

+In the final stages of the civil war, Wickrematunge was a key figure in the human rights movement.
+Wickrematunge was known for his trademark phrase "unbowed and unafraid" inspired from the Invictus poem by William Ernest Henley which he used as his motto and philosophy.
+Wickrematunge was vocal about his frustrations by the issues faced by vulnerable populations and expressed his agitation against state terrorism.
+In addition to his contributions to marginalized communities, Wickrematunge actively spoke out against Sri Lanka's poverty and economic inequality.
+Wickrematunge largely impacted his Tamil audience who felt he supported and articulated their issues.

 The Leader was particularly critical in its coverage of President Mahinda Rajapaksa.
-In 2008, Mahinda Rajapaksa, furious over the paper's reporting, called Wickrematunge and shouted at him that he would be killed if the paper's coverage did not change; the president had also described him as a "terrorist journalist".
+In 2008, Mahinda Rajapaksa, furious over the paper's reporting, called Wickrematunge and shouted at him that "I will destroy you" if the paper's coverage did not change; the president had also described him as a "terrorist journalist".

 In the weeks before Wickrematunge's death, a funeral wreath was delivered to him, as well as a copy of the newspaper reading "If you write you will be killed" in red paint.
+Wickrematunge was quoted as saying "The word fear is not in my vocabulary."
 Not wanting to endanger anyone else, Wickrematunge continuously refused to hire a bodyguard.

 After the assassination of Wickrematunge, Leader Publications was sold over to a Rajapaksa associate and an unconditional apology was made to Gotabaya Rajapaksa for publishing a series of reports suggesting that he had made corrupt arms deals.